Chamil1983/FE102M-Energy-Monitor/README.md

 MODBUS Connectivity
 2 X User GPIO (SET and MODE User Programmable Button) Meter status LEDs and Power LED.
-Meter designed to Auto/Manual program and serial communication through USB interface.
+Meter designed to Auto/Manual program and serial communication through a USB interface.
 Size 150mm x 105mm x 35mm

 ![Display-Type-B](https://ditronix.net/wp-content/uploads/2023/01/GTEM-ESP32-ATM90E26-Enery-Monitor-Connections.jpg?raw=true)

 Remember!
-- Our SDKs are ESP32 Dev module fully compatible with Arduino IDE
+- Our SDKs for the ESP32 Dev module are fully compatible with Arduino IDE
 - Set the BOARD to ESP32 Dev Module, 'WEMOS D1 MINI ESP32' DEV Module (or similar).
 - You can also set the BAUD rate to 921600 to speed up flashing.
 - The SDK does need external power to flash.
 First, Connect the DC power 9-12V and Select the serial com port in Arduino.

-***You will need to provide external 12V DC for power up of the Energy Monitor functions.*
+***You will need to provide an external 12V DC to power up the Energy Monitor functions.*
 *You will need to provide a CT Current Clamp.
 Ideally YHDC SCT-013-000***

-All test code is OPEN SOURCE and although is is not intended for real world use, it may be freely used, or modified as needed.
+All test code is OPEN SOURCE and although it is not intended for real-world use, it may be freely used, or modified as needed.
 It is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

 See Example Code https://github.com/Chamil1983/FE102M-Energy-Monitor/tree/main/Sample_Code/

 ## **Further Information**

-Additional information, and other technical details on this project, maybe found in the related repository pages.
+Additional information, and other technical details on this project, may be found in the related repository pages.

 **Repository Folders**